Crossing the Jordan River and Its Spiritual Significance

 Life is unpredictable and Jesus himself tells us that in this life we will have trouble (John 16:33).
 However, it can’t hurt to check our hearts for the following attitudes.
 Especially if we are in a wilderness place in our lives and needing to finally cross over our own “Jordan River”.

 Matter of the Heart

 All throughout Scripture, we are commanded to love the Lord our God.
-We are to worship Him only, and to meditate on His Word day and night.
+And we are to worship Him only, to meditate on His Word day and night.

 Sadly, lack of spiritual discipline, personal time of prayer, reading the Word and hearing the Word every week leaves us open to our own faulty thinking and understanding.
 We forsake the fellowship of believers and give in to philosophies and ways of being that are not of God, but lead us away from Him (Romans 1:20-22).